 Floor 2A – 1 pod

 Go to the search box on the SE Library Homepage.
+Highlight the books icon.
 Type in your search term.
 Press Search.

 How do I renew library materials or discuss overdue notices, holds place on accounts for non-return of library materials, or notices received for library materials?

 To renew library materials or discuss overdue notices contact the circulation desk at (580) 745-2107 or (580) 745-2934.To discuss holds placed on accounts for non-return of library materials or notices received for library materials not returned: Contact Brandi Pate at (580) 745-2107 or email@example.com